PyMoDAQ/PyMoDAQ/docs/src/index.rst

 .. note::
-   :ref:`Announcement`: Second edition of the PyMoDAQ's Days: Paris 16/17 October.
+   Second edition of the PyMoDAQ's Days: Paris 16/17 October.
 Training session in Paris, France 18/19/20 October 2023

 PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to interface any kind of experiments.